megaorm/megaorm-cluster/README.md

 3. **Wait** for a few seconds.
 4. **Remove** the pool safely.

-Here is an example (Not a recommended)
+Here is an example (Not Recommended)

 ```js
 // Freeze the pool